KAKOLY-AKHTER/assignment-5/B12-A5-Emergency-Hotline/readme.md

 Answer:~

-getElementById:
+getElementById():
-getElementById() selects one specific element using its unique id.
+This method selects a specific element with a unique ID.
 It always returns a single element.

-getElementsByClassName:
+getElementsByClassName():
-Selects all elements with the given class name.
-Returns an html collection.
+With this I can select multiple elements that have the same class name.
+It returns an HTMLCollection.

-querySelector:
+querySelector():
-Selects the first element that matches a css selector.
-Returns a single element.
+It works like a CSS selector.
+It returns the first element that I want to match.

-querySelectorAll:
+querySelectorAll():
-Selects all elements that match a css selector.
-It returns a nodeList.
+Returns all matching elements as a NodeList.